conmas/site/_notes/Update Markdown file creation dates.md

 python3 update_file_dates.py /path/to/your/documents
 ```

+This script can be easily adjusted to support `.txt` files, other date front matter like `created`, or other date formats, if needed.
 Reach out if you have any questions or recommendations for improvements.